DamienDavisNeff/SuperMarioCamera/README.md

 To Use:

-1) Create A Empty Object & Set Your Main Camera As The Child
-2) Add The Script To The Empty Object
+1) Add Script To Main Camera
-3) Make Sure Your Player Is Tagged As Such
+2) Make Sure The Player Is Tagged As "Player"
-4) The Rest Will Be Done For You!
+3) The Rest Will Be Done For You!

 And, I'm pretty sure you are done.
 If you have any issues, contact `contact@thirdplacestudios.ga`